-Since the past decade, the need for English teachers in China has increased by a tremendous amount, and even more so for Native English teachers.
-There are several advertisements, several agencies providing work visas, a salary from anywhere between 10k to 20k, along with several other benefits, like the following example.
+To an ‘alien’ familiar with China, it is of no secret that working as a part time teacher and getting acting/modelling assignments are great ways to earn money.
+In the past decade, the need for English teachers in China has increased by a tremendous amount, and even more so for native English teachers.
+There are several advertisements, numerous agencies providing work visas, a salary from anywhere between RMB 10k to 20k, along with several other benefits.

-In 2012, it was just another ordinary day as I was walking out my dorm in BLCU, Wudaokou, when a woman came up to me, took me to meet a group of quiet people she was with a few feet away and told me she wanted me to let her take pictures of my face profile.
-If they needed someone with my look they would get in touch.
+In 2012, it was just another ordinary day as I was walking out my dorm in BLCU, Wudaokou, when a woman came up to me, took me to meet a group of quiet people she was with a few feet away and told me she wanted me to let her take pictures of my face.
+She added – If they needed someone with ‘my look’ they would get in touch.
 I let them take pictures, never actually thinking that a few days later I would be getting a call.
 Phone calls and emails later, next thing I know I’m getting my make-up done for a pharmaceutical photo-shoot.
-I had a good set of foreigners with me; this was a new experience for some.
-But for 12 hours we were in it together and it was tiring but pretty amazing.
+I had a set of foreigners with me – this being a new experience for some.
+But for 12 hours we were in it together and it was tiring but I have to say – pretty amazing.
 To be honest, now that I’m back in the city, I do feel like going for more photo-shoots.
-It was good money about 1300 RMB for 12 hours and then again, a few days later around 500 more for 3 or 4 hours.
+It was about 1300 RMB for 12 hours and a few days later around 500 RMB for 4 hours.

 I was so unsure of getting into a van in a foreign city with a bunch people I didn’t even know.
 I remember telling my bestie to call the police if I didn’t pick up her calls or reply to her texts!
-I reckon we left around 7 in the morning and came back around dinner time, around 8 which is when we also got paid and signed what looked like contracted for letting these guys legally use our pictures.
+I reckon we left around 7 in the morning and came back around dinner time, around 8 PM which is when we also got paid and signed consent forms.
 My make up lady was great, the shoot team were polite and respectful, and very professional, I must say.

 Another experience I had was that of teaching English which was completely new to me.
 The following are a bunch of my personal experiences.
 I want to be able to share these with others in my shoes, living and earning on this side, here in China.